 “Stock ownership not only limits the number of justices available in certain cases, it also causes unforced errors, like when a justice sits on a petition in spite of a financial conflict,” said FTC’s Gabe Roth.
-“I encourage the justices to sell off their stocks or instead put their investments into blind trusts.
+“I encourage the justices to sell off their stocks or instead put their investments into bonds or index funds.
 Since they likely won’t do that of their own volition, we look forward to working with members of Congress on a ‘TRUST Act’ for the judiciary in the coming weeks.”

 This term also featured one recusal we could not explain.
 Breyer disqualified himself in 19-1031 Erin Capron, et al., v.
 Massachusetts Attorney General, a case concerning employment law and the federal au pair program.
 Breyer lives in Cambridge, which is also where Capron is based, and it’s possible the justice has a personal connection with Capron or with someone in the Massachusetts attorney general’s office.
 It’s also possible that Breyer or someone in his family has a connection to the au pair program.

 What’s ironic about this recusal is that in 1993, when Breyer was being considered for the SCOTUS seat that went to Justice Ginsburg, it was revealed that he had failed to pay social security taxes for a housekeeper.
 Had he hired an au pair through the State Department, he wouldn’t have needed to.

 If you think that you know why Breyer recused in this petition, please let us know at Info@FixTheCourt.com.